onyx-platform/engraver/README.md

 ### Summary

 Engraver is a tool for managing Onyx cluster infrastructure.
-Unlike other platforms such as Spark and Hadoop, Onyx does not provide a means for application deployment.
+Unlike other platforms such as Spark and Hadoop, Onyx does not embed a means for application deployment.
 The design decision to omit deployment is intentional since it lets application authors choose how and when to deploy application code instead of being forced to opt into a predetermined strategy.

 There is a fair amount of overlap, however, between the deployment techniques for many teams that run Onyx in clustered, production environments.
 Engraver is a tool that unifies deployment code and makes a handful of opinionated decisions for the sake of making it easier to run Onyx in the cloud.
 Engraver itself is a Python based tool that wraps Ansible.
 We designed Engraver to make it friendly for getting started on using Onyx without knowing Ansible, but you're encouraged to learn Ansible along the way to make your Onyx deployment customized to your needs.